-- Travel allowance and professional development funds.
+- Travel allowance and equipment allowance.

 - Round-trip international travel to the U.S.

 - Accident and sickness health benefit coverage for the duration of the program.
+(Limitations and exclusions apply).

 Dependents including spouses and children cannot accompany the scholar to the U.S. for this program.

 |January, 2022||Application Review and Personal Interviews (Only for shortlisted applicants)|

 |February/March 2022||Official Nomination/Regret Letters (Applicants will be notified via email)|

 |June – September 2022||Program in the U.S. (Only for grantees)|